-The target AIC publication date is May 5th 2022 to fit in with client oil and gas platform production and operation schedules.
-To achieve this target publication date, this ACP must have passed the CAA's decision gateway by 25th March 2022.
+The target AIC publication date is the 24th of August 2023, to fit in with client oil and gas platform production and operation schedules.
+To achieve this target publication date, this ACP must have passed the CAA's decision gateway by 14th July 2023.

-Considering the above and the need to provide the CAA with sufficient time to assess the temporary airspace change application, stakeholders are being given 3 weeks to provide feedback which is less than the CAA's recommended engagement period of 6 weeks.
-Flylogix's rationale to support effective engagement within a shortened engagement period is as follows:
+Considering the above and the need to provide the CAA with sufficient time to assess the temporary airspace change application, stakeholders are being given 6 weeks to provide in line with CAA recommendation.
+Flylogix's rationale to support effective engagement within this engagement period is as follows:

-- Flylogix is proactive in engaging directly with stakeholders via email followed up by telephone calls - Flylogix has previously engaged with all listed stakeholders for other TDAs from Shetland for methane survey flights.
-Therefore, the stakeholders are familiar with the type of operation. - Due to Flylogix's experience in operating in this area and the limited number of air users around Shetland, we are able to engage directly with the relevant individuals.
+- The groups being engaged are mainly operators and organisations based in the region so input is only required from one or a small group of people.
+This means it is possible for stakeholders to provide feedback in less time. - Flylogix is proactive in engaging directly with stakeholders via email followed up by telephone calls - Due to Flylogix's experience in operating in this area and the limited number of air users around Shetland, we are able to engage directly with the relevant individuals